ZhuangLab/storm-analysis/doc/source/parameters.rst

 Spliner standard
 ~~~~~~~~~~~~~~~~

-* **find_max_radius** - To be a peak it must be the maximum value within this radius (in pixels).

-* **iterations** - Maximum number of iterations for new peak finding.
-This has the same
-  meaning as for 3D-DAOSTORM and sCMOS analysis.

-* **threshold** - Threshold for a maximum to considered a peak.
-This has the same meaning
-  as for 3D-DAOSTORM, except that it is applied to the image convolved with the PSF, so
-  you will likely need to use a smaller value.

 * **z_value** - Z value(s) in nanometers at which we will perform convolution with the PSF for
   the purposes of peak finding.
 If this is not specified the default value is